elisdanga/Additional_Resources/Haskell/Classes/Week 5 - List comprehension, lambdas/README.md

 # Tasks

 ## Task 1
-Write a function that takes a two lists and combines them into a single, sorted list.
+Write a function that takes two lists and combines them into a single, sorted list.
 Solve the task with one line of code.

 ## Task 2
 Write a function matchesFirst that checks whether all the elements from a list "lst" match the first n elements of another list "lst2"